RobinWeitzel/nn-project/_posts/2019-05-22-move-explanatnios.md

 ### Introducing structure to comments
 To structure these comments I came up with simple rules to transform a complex sentence into a simple statement.
-The rules I outline below are extremly basic.
+The rules I outline below are extremely basic.
 A lot of information is lost and sometimes the rules extract the wrong thing.
 They are just meant as a starting-point, an example.
 The complex nature of the move explanations make defining perfect extraction rules an almost impossible task way outside of the scope of this project.